It takes just four ingredients to make these bat and pumpkin Halloween cookies.

 How do I stick fondant icing to the biscuits?

 All you need is a some cold water and a small brush (we use a food grade paint brush; you can get them from cook shops).
 Simply paint a little bit of water all over the surface of the biscuit and immediately press the fondant icing onto the top.
-Be quite firm, to make sure it sticks.
-For extra stickiness, instead of water some people prefer to use a little bit of jam, heated with a splash of water to make a glaze.

 Can I ice these biscuits with flood icing?

 Absolutely.
 You will need to line around the edge of the biscuits first, then fill the middle with icing in the same colour.
-For full instructions see our flower cookies recipe (opens in new tab).
+For full instructions see our flower cookies recipe.

 How can I make my cookies look even more impressive?